Map shows where RFK Jr. is on the ballot in the 2024 election

 "When you're polling months beforehand, people's choices are a bit mushy," he said.
 "They're more willing to support a third-party candidate at that moment.
 But when the election comes down to the wire and it really becomes time for the decision, they tend to go either Republican or Democrat."

-Kennedy's campaign claims to have secured enough signatures in every state and Washington, D.C., except for Kentucky, Mississippi, Rhode Island and Wyoming.
+Kennedy's campaign said it secured enough signatures in every state and Washington, D.C., except for Mississippi, Rhode Island and Wyoming.

 In the map below, states where Kennedy's campaign says it has met the threshold to appear on the ballot but are still awaiting official confirmation are light blue.